 in Article 1(2), the following subparagraph is added:

 'The Authority shall also act within the powers conferred by this Regulation and within the scope of Directive (EU) 2015/849(*) of the European Parliament and of the Council to the extent that that Directive applies to financial sector operators and the competent authorities that supervise them.
 For this purpose only, EBA shall carry out the tasks conferred by any legally binding Union act on the European Insurance and Occupational Pensions Authority established by Regulation (EU) No 1094/2010 or to the European Securities and Markets Authority established by Regulation (EU) No 1095/2010.
-When carrying out such tasks, the Authority shall keep those Authorities informed of its activities concerning any entity which is a "financial" institution" as defined in Article 4(1) of Regulation (EU) No 1094/2010 or a "financial market participant" as defined in Article 4(1) of Regulation (EU) No 1095/2010.';
+When carrying out such tasks, the Authority shall consult those Authorities and keep them informed of its activities concerning any entity which is a "financial" institution" as defined in Article 4(1) of Regulation (EU) No 1094/2010 or a "financial market participant" as defined in Article 4(1) of Regulation (EU) No 1095/2010.'
+(30 Karas);

 (*) Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC (OJ L 141, 5.6.2015, p.
 73)';

+in Article 1(5), the following point f(b) is added:

+‘(fb) preventing the use of the financial system for the purposes of money-laundering and terrorist financing (532 Giegold, 355 Berès et al, 31 Giegold);

 (3) Article 4 is amended as follows: